stackblaze/logs-drilldown2/docs/sources/troubleshooting/_index.md

 ## There are no patterns

 Patterns are ephemeral and will only be available for the previous three hours.
+And patterns can change over time as your logging evolves.

 If you aren't getting any patterns, you can try the following fixes:

 1. Ensure pattern extraction is enabled by setting `pattern-ingester.enabled=true` in your Loki config.
 [Learn about other necessary config](https://grafana.com/docs/grafana-cloud/visualizations/simplified-exploration/logs/access/).
 1. Ensure the volume endpoint is enabled by setting `volume_enabled=true` within your [Loki configuration file](https://grafana.com/docs/loki/latest/configure/#limits_config).
 1. It is possible that no patterns were detected, although this is rare - please [open an issue on GitHub](https://github.com/grafana/explore-logs/issues/new) or [get in touch privately](https://forms.gle/1sYWCTPvD72T1dPH9) so we can see what's going on.

+{{< admonition type="note" >}}
+The Patterns feature does not support multi-tenant or cross-stack datasources.
+{{< /admonition >}}

+If you see a message in the UI on the Patterns tab that says “An error occurred within the plugin.” or receive an error message HTTP 500 with the message `multiple org IDs present` you have two options to work around the issue:

+- Use a single-stack Loki data source to restore Patterns.
+- Disable log patterns to continue using the other Logs Drilldown features with your multi-tenant or cross-stack data source.
+Go to **Administration** > **Plugins and data** > **Plugins** > **Grafana Logs Drilldown** and select the **Disable patterns** check box.
+This will disable use of the Patterns API and hide the **Patterns** tab in the user interface.

 ## There are no color levels